the Chromium logo

 Specifics

-Model types will define a proto that contains the necessary fields of the corresponding native type (e.g. TypedUrlSpecifics contains a URL and a list of visit timestamps) and include it as a field in the generic EntitySpecifics proto.
+Data types will define a proto that contains the necessary fields of the corresponding native type (e.g. ReadingListSpecifics contains a URL, the "read" status, and a few other things) and include it as a field in the generic EntitySpecifics proto.
 This is the form that all communications with sync will use.
 This proto form of the model data is referred to as the specifics.

 Identifiers